The Witness Blanket

 Canadian Museum for Human Rights

-Role: Exhibit graphic design and production
+Role: Exhibit graphic design and production, adaptation of an existing exhibit identity

 The Witness Blanket, inspired by a woven blanket, is large‐scale art installation created by Carey Newman.
 It is made from pieces of history – hundreds of items reclaimed from residential schools, churches, government buildings, and other cultural structures all across Canada.